richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Renamed Event Transmitter and Event Receiver to SET Transmitter and SET Receiver, respectively.
 * Added IANA registry for SET Delivery Error Codes.
 * Removed enumeration of HTTP authentication methods.
-* Removed generally applicable guidance for HTTP, authorization tokens, and bearer tokens.
+* Removed generally applicable guidance for HTTP, authorization tokens, andbearer tokens.
 * Elaborated on guidance for DoS protection via authn, and moved it to Security Considerations.
 * Removed redundant instruction to use `WWW-Authenticate` header.
 * Removed further generally applicable guidance for authorization tokens.